-Our Unbarred events have become a crucial link for connecting people to Wyoming’s historic places.
-The highlight of these one-day events are the tours of various historical sites and settings around the state, many off the beaten path, providing participants with the unique opportunity to see sites not normally open to the public.
+Our UNBARRED events have become a crucial link for connecting people to Wyoming’s historic places.
+The highlight of these one-day events are the tours of various historical sites and settings around the state, many off the beaten path, providing participants with the unique opportunity to see sites not normally open to the public or otherwise inaccessible.

 Unbarred tours have also included workshops and expert speakers.
 These events would not be possible without the support of sponsors, from museum partners and organizations to historic architects and experts giving talks about buildings and cultural landscapes.
 Unbarred tours allow citizens to see up-close some of Wyoming’s best examples of historic preservation and with all of us coming away with a feeling of connection to Wyoming and our western tradition.
 Unbarred tours also provide a learning opportunity for the public, from knowledge of the National Register of Historic Places to how-to-workshops on restoring historic windows and repairing building foundations.

 Spear-O-Wigwam Workshop and UNBARRED: In collaboration with Sheridan College and University of Wyoming's Saturday U program, the Alliance for Historic Wyoming hosted a historic log maintenance workshop with National Park Service expert Harrison Goodall at Sheridan College's Spear-O Mountain Campus.
 The campus was formerly known as the Spear-O-Wigwam dude ranch.